StarCraft II: Wings of Liberty: Development

 During BlizzCon 2017, it was announced that StarCraft II would be re-branded as a "free-to-play" game going forward, at least in part.
 This unlocked the Wings of Liberty single-player campaign, multiplayer mode, and two other game modes for everyone.
 The change was in line with Blizzard's vision going forward: supporting the game with microtransactions such as Skins, Co-op Commanders, Voice Packs, and War Chests, which already proved to be successful.
-The financial strategy appeared to be ineffective and in the October of 2020 the company stopped producing new for-purchase content although season rolls and balance fixes remained.
+The financial strategy appeared to be ineffective and in October 2020 the company stopped producing new for-purchase content although season rolls and balance fixes remained.

 Expansions

 During the development of StarCraft II, it was announced that the game and its expansions would form a trilogy; each chapter would feature one of the three playable races.
 The first expansion focuses on the Zerg race; Heart of the Swarm was released on March 12, 2013.
 The second expansion Legacy of the Void, which centers on the Protoss race, was released on November 10, 2015.
 An additional single-player campaign called StarCraft II: Nova Covert Ops was released in 2016 in three episodes.
 This as downloadable content (DLC) focuses on a Terran special ops character called Nova Terra.